 - The authors should guarantee that they have written entirely original works, and if the authors have used the works and/or the words of others, they have been promptly cited or referenced.
 In all its forms, plagiarism constitutes unethical publishing behavior and is unacceptable.
 We will check each manuscript using Plagiarism Checker X Professional and Turnitin with a maximum similarity of 20% to ensure the article's authenticity, as shown in the Plagiarism Policy.

-- Authors are strictly prohibited from submitting the same manuscript (or having the same research data) with those submitted to the Borneo Journal of Pharmacy to more than one journal at the same time until the Editor-in-Charge makes a final decision.
+- Authors are strictly prohibited from submitting the same manuscript (or having the same research data) with those submitted to the Borneo Journal of Pharmacy to more than one journal simultaneously until the Editor-in-Charge makes a final decision.
 This behavior is highly unethical and unacceptable because it disrespects the journal and publisher and costs the time and effort of the editors and reviewers who have volunteered.
 To check it, the Editor-in-Charge will conduct an online similarity check before and after the manuscript is declared accepted for publication and shortly before it is published.
-Authors who are proven to have multiple, redundant, or concurrent publications will cause their manuscripts to be rejected, despite obtaining recommendations for publication from reviewers.
+Authors proven to have multiple, redundant, or concurrent publications will cause their manuscripts to be rejected, despite obtaining recommendations for publication from reviewers.
 However, authors will not be subject to specific penalties such as an article embargo.
 Regardless, the Editor-in-Chief may contact the authors' institutions to inform the case in some instances.

 - In general, the authorship in the Borneo Journal of Pharmacy is based on the role and contribution of the author of the article produced.
 The description of the role of each contributor is mentioned in the Authors' Contribution section, in which an author can have more than one type of role.
 The distribution of contributor roles in the Borneo Journal of Pharmacy refers to CRedit – Contributor Roles Taxonomy from the National Information Standards Organization (NISO), which consists of: